s-blu/obsidian_dataview_example_vault/20 Dataview Queries/Basic Table Queries.md

 FROM "10 Example Data/books"
 SORT author
 ```

+> [!hint] Advanced usage
+> Do you want to see more advanced examples?
+Head over to the [[Queries by Type#Table|Query Type Overview]] to see all available TABLE queries in the vault!

 ---
 %% === end of query page === %%
 > [!help]- Similar Queries